Exquisite gospels bridging a vast cultural and historical gap are highlighted in an Oxford exhibition — and here in Oxford Today’s digital gallery.

 View our digital gallery of images here:

-The Hidden Gospels of Abba Garima, Treasures of the Ethiopian Highland runs until 12 April in the Outreach Room, Ioannou Centre for Classical and Byzantine Studies, 66 St Giles.
+Thanks to further interest, The Hidden Gospels of Abba Garima, Treasures of the Ethiopian Highland now runs until Friday 28 July in the Outreach Room, Ioannou Centre for Classical and Byzantine Studies, 66 St Giles.
 Open Mon–Fri, 9am–5pm depending on teaching (please call 01865 288391 first).
 Admission free.

 The Garima Gospels: Early Illuminated Gospel Books from Ethiopia, by Judith S. McKenzie and Francis Watson, with preface and photographs by Michael Gervers, is published by Manar al-Athar, University of Oxford, at £49.95.